yichatani/warehousing_grasp/README.md

 ![](roadmap.png)

-A robotic programme.
+A robotic program.
 Still under development.

+To begin with, install ROS.

+catkin_make